thedarkwriter/courseware-lms-content/video/conditional_statements_LVM.md

 ## Pick a server

-Let's return to our Pasture example module.
-The application is build on the [Sinatra](http://www.sinatrarb.com/) framework.
+Let's return to my Pasture example module.
+The application is built on the Sinatra framework.
 Out of the box, Sinatra supports a few different options for the server the service will run: WEBrick, Thin, or Mongrel.
-In production, you would likely use Sinatra with a more robust option such as [Passenger](https://www.phusionpassenger.com/) or [Unicorn](http://bogomips.org/unicorn/), but these built-in options will be adequate for this lesson.
+In production, I would likely use Sinatra with a more robust option such as Passenger or Unicorn, but these built-in options will be adequate for this lesson.

-We can easily select which server will be used in the Pasture application's configuration file, However, options other than the default WEBrick are not included as pre-requisites when we install the Pasture package.
-To use these other options, we'll need our module to manage them as separate `package` resources.
-However, we don't want to install these extra packages if we don't plan on using them.
-Using the `if` statement discussed above, we'll configure the `pasture` class to manage the necessary Thin or Mongrel package resource only if one of these servers is selected.
+I can easily select which server will be used in the Pasture application's configuration file.
+However, options other than the default WEBrick are not included as pre-requisites when I install the Pasture package.
+To use these other options, I'll need our module to manage them as separate `package` resources.
+However, I don't want to install these extra packages if I don't plan on using them.
+Using the `if` statement discussed above, I'll configure the `pasture` class to manage the necessary Thin or Mongrel package resource only if one of these servers is selected.

-By using a class parameter to specify the preferred server for Sinatra to use, we can use the same value to pass on to our configuration file template and to decide which additional packages need to be installed.
-Using parameters in this way helps keep configuration coordinated across all the components of the system your module is written to manage.
+By using a class parameter to specify the preferred server for Sinatra to use, I can use the same value to pass on to my configuration file template and to decide which additional packages need to be installed.
+Using parameters in this way helps keep configuration coordinated across all the components of the system my module is written to manage.

 <div class = "lvm-task-number"><p>Task 1:</p></div>

-Open the module's `init.pp` manifest.
+I'll open the module's `init.pp` manifest.

     vim pasture/manifests/init.pp

-First, add a `$sinatra_server` parameter with a default value of `webrick`.
-The beginning of your class should look like the following example:
+First, I add a `$sinatra_server` parameter with a default value of `webrick`.
+The beginning of my class looks like this:

 ```puppet
 class pasture (